DSM2499/Portfolio/README.md

 ## About Me

 As a data scientist with a keen eye for detail, I blend my expertise in business analytics and computer engineering to drive impactful outcomes.
 My career is marked by developing precise predictive models, optimizing data processes, and significantly enhancing forecasting accuracy.
-Leveraging my proficiency in Python, SQL, and advanced data analysis techniques, I've consistently reduced operational costs and automated reporting processes, thereby streamlining decision-making and boosting organizational efficiency.
+Leveraging my proficiency in Python and advanced data analysis techniques, I've consistently reduced operational costs and automated reporting processes, thereby streamlining decision-making and boosting organizational efficiency.

 At Delivered Korea, I spearheaded the development of a Python-based sales prediction model using RFM analysis, achieving an impressive 90% accuracy rate.
 By integrating digital marketing metrics with internal data sources, I revolutionized our customer segmentation strategies.
 As a Research Assistant at San Francisco State University, I identified a critical gap in sales prediction models for emerging digital startups and developed a tailored solution that clinched first place at the CSU research conference.